 The characters disabilities do not exempt them from the consequences of their actions, much like real life.
 After having consensual sex with Sanjay, Amy becomes pregnant, risks her friendship with Matthew, and jeopardises her university education.
 Amy is not forced into having sex and subsequently, her pregnancy is not due to being a victim or being disabled.

 McGovern does not dwell on the fact that Amy—who can barely walk—is a disabled, pregnant young adult.
 Instead, Amy is determined that this is a decision she alone is going to make.
-When Amy sees the nurse about her pregnancy, the nurse does not try to talk Amy into an abortion but listens to what she wants.
-This constructs normality around the protagonist being both pregnant and disabled and may encourage the reader to view disability as normal:
+When Amy sees the nurse about her pregnancy, the nurse does not try to talk Amy into an abortion.
+But listens to what she wants.
+This constructs normality around the protagonist being both pregnant and disabled.
+And it may encourage the reader to view disability as normal:

 Amy got the reassuring sense that she’d seen a lot worse than a disabled girl who’d accidentally got herself pregnant.
 (McGovern, 2014, p.
 250)

-Amy’s independent decision to give birth to the baby is a reversal in the story, defined by Aristotle as “change by which the action veers round to its opposite” (Aristotle, 2016, p.
+Amy’s independent decision to give birth to the baby is a reversal in the story.
+A reversal is defined by Aristotle as “change by which the action veers round to its opposite” (Aristotle, 2016, p.
 15).
-At the start of the narrative, every decision in Amy’s life is made on her behalf by her mother, who is heavily influenced by an academic approach to understanding Amy’s difficulties.
-Amy’s life has been reduced to a collection of data collected by her mother in an attempt to see how well her daughter has adapted to the world:
+At the start of the narrative, Amy’s mother, Nicole, makes all of the decisions in Amy’s life without consolidating her.
+Nicole takes an academic approach to Amy’s disability and uses this to make decisions for Amy.
+Thus, Amy’s life has been reduced to a collection of data collected by her mother in an attempt to see how well Amy has adapted to the world: